ptbnate/PulseSpigot/readme.md

 ```
 </details>

+## Building
+To compile PandaSpigot, you'll need:
+- JDK 8 (or above)
+- Git
+- Bash

+PulseSpigot can be built by running `./gradlew clean build`.

 ## Credits
 - **Nate** – Original author and primary contributor, with the most valuable code contributions to the project.
 - **Heath Logan Campbell** – Various NMS optimizations.